-Sammā-diţţhi, which is seeing the right view, is the chief fundamental teaching in Buddhism.
+Sammā-diṭṭhi, which is seeing the right view, is the chief fundamental teaching in Buddhism.
 Every Lord Buddha in the past laid out the foundation of Buddhism in the world by laying out the fundamental of seeing the right view as the basic principle.
 The present Lord Buddha laid out the foundation of Buddhism with the fundamental of seeing the right view, in accordance with Buddha tradition in the past.
 Even the next Lord Buddha, Buddha Metteyya, will lay out the foundation of Buddhism for Buddhists to practice Dhamma as well, with the fundamental principle of seeing the right view.
-So whoever in the future will enlighten to be the Lord Buddha will lay out the foundation of Buddhism which is sammā-ditthi, seeing the right view, as the priority basic principle.
-Therefore, Dhamma enlightening of Buddhists, becoming Noble Ones will go by the same direction.
+So, whoever in the future will enlighten to be the Lord Buddha will lay out the foundation of Buddhism which is sammā-diṭṭhi, seeing the right view, as the priority basic principle.
+Therefore, Dhamma enlightening of Buddhists, becoming Noble Ones will transpire in the same way.
 Those who attain Dhamma enlightenment and become sotāpannas, sakadāgāmī, and anāgāmī, and who attain any level of enlightenment, their Dhamma virtues and qualities will be the same.
 Those who attain enlightenment, becoming arahant have the same purity and freedom from defilement.
 They enter the same Nibbāna.
 Nibbāna means complete extinguishment of the germ of rebirth in any form of being and it is no longer present in the mind.

 In the present, even though it is the end period of Buddhism in which the Lord Buddha is not around, it does not matter.
 The important thing is the laying out of the method in accordance with the Lord Buddha's original excellent teaching.
-The initial shrewd method, which is sammā-diţţhi seeing the right view, is the foundation of Buddhism which the Lord Buddha laid out in the world for the first time.
-If Dhamma practicers develop sammādiţţhi in their Dhamma practice, in accordance with the Lord Buddha's original method, their Dhamma practice will be the Lord Buddha's way.
+The initial shrewd method, which is sammā-diṭṭhi seeing the right view, is the foundation of Buddhism which the Lord Buddha laid out in the world for the first time.
+If Dhamma practitioners develop sammā-diṭṭhi in their Dhamma practice, in accordance with the Lord Buddha's original method, their Dhamma practice will be the Lord Buddha's way.
 The attainment of the Path, Fruition, and Nibbāna will be the same Path and Fruition of other Noble Ones.

 In the present life, if you have accumulated sufficient merit and virtue, you shall attain enlightenment, becoming a Noble One.
-Even though you have not accomplished attainment of higher levels of the Noble Stages, you should attempt to become a stream-enterer, which is the entry level attainment of Noble Ones, sotāpannas.
-Sotāpanna attainment is the preparatory stage to the higher level of the Noble stages.
+Even though you have not attained higher levels of the Noble Stages, you should attempt to become a stream-enterer, which is the entry level attainment of Noble Ones, sotāpannas.
+Sotāpanna attainment is the preparatory stage for the higher levels of the Noble Stages.
 Therefore, seeing the right view initially is very important.
-I advise all Dhamma practicers to comprehend it well.
+I advise all Dhamma practitioners to comprehend it well.
 Otherwise, your practice will unwittingly stray from the Lord Buddha's original way.
 If it is wrong from the beginning, sequentially the next steps will be wrong.
 If there is a correct beginning, sequentially the next steps will be correct as well.

-Therefore, I advise Dhamma practicers that after reading this book, if you still have question or doubt, please seek me out and I will explain further, since some areas are not fully explained in this book for the sake of brevity.
+Therefore, I advise Dhamma practitioners that after reading this book, if you still have questions or doubts, please seek me out and I will explain further, since some areas are not fully explained in this book for the sake of brevity.

-I bless you all to have the faculty of wisdom to understand the Dhamma concepts discussed in this book.
-When you derive these methods to practice, I bless you to have the arising of insight and wisdom (paññā-ñāṇa) enabling you to have lucid knowing and seeing of the Dhamma Truths.
-If you have tendencies of perfection in your present life, may you have Dhamma sight enabling you to attain enlightenment as the Lord Buddha righteously taught, which are the Path, Fruition, and Nibbāna.
+I bless you all with the faculty of wisdom to understand the Dhamma concepts discussed in this book.
+When you apply these methods in practice, may you be blessed with the insight and wisdom (paññā-ñāṇa) required to experience lucid knowing and seeing of the Dhamma Truths.
+If your perfections of character are replete, may you attain the Path and Fruition of Enlightenment according to the Buddha's righteous teachings in this lifetime.